 Just near the bakery is the famous Salamanca Market.
-It’s been cranking every Saturday morning since 1972, so surely it can’t be that good, even if it does have 300 stalls, live alpacas, rich melty fudge and boutique potato vodka.
+It’s been cranking every Saturday morning since 1972, so surely it can’t be that good, even if it does have 300 stalls, alpacas, rich melty fudge and boutique potato vodka.

-While we’re on the topic of this unimaginative space, we should mention that MONA also houses a cellar door, boutique beer house Moo Brew, and a stack of festival like events every year, including the summer and winter festivals of music and art, Mofo and Dark Mofo.
+While we’re on the topic of this unimaginative space, we should mention that MONA also houses a cellar door, boutique beer house Moo Brew, and a stack of festival-like events every year, including the summer and winter festivals of music and art, Mofo and Dark Mofo.
 What a boring venue.

+Speaking of festivals, the other one Hobart raves about is Tasmania Whisky Week, which celebrates all things whisky.
+As well as an endless cycle of culinary adventures, whisky trails and other award-winning sprits and distillers from across the globe.
+Plergh, yucky.
 Finally, how does an island full of fur seals, fairy penguins, white wallabies, private beaches, cheese shops, a whisky distillery and an oyster farm sound?
 We know, right!
 So heed our warning and stay well away from Bruny Island, aka the worst place on Earth.

 Think you may just have to take a chill pill and settle in at the Vibe Hotel Hobart which might be a little avant-garde (heck, it’s even got fins) but at least it’s an easy walk to the waterfront where you can plan your escape.